Articles of Favourable Treatment of the Great Qing Emperor after His Abdication

 The Articles of Favourable Treatment of the Great Qing Emperor after His Abdication (關於大清皇帝辭位之後優待之條件), also known simply as the Articles of Favourable Treatment (清室優待條件), was an agreement drawn up by the Qing dynasty government and the Provisional Government of the Republic of China on the relevant protection measures after the abdication of the Qing imperial family and the Xinhai Revolution.
-The document is dated 26 December, 1914.
+The document is dated December 26, 1914.

 Background

-In October 1911, the Kuomintang launched the Wuchang Uprising.
+In October 1911, the Wuchang Uprising sparked the 1911 Revolution against the Qing Dynasty.

-In November of that same year, the Qing Dynasty's Yuan Shikai led the Beiyang Army to defeat the uprising in Hanyang.
-In December, following the encouragement of the British envoy John Jordan, Yuan began negotiations with the Kuomintang to negotiate peace between the North and the South.
-The party and the Beiyang Army reached an agreement, establishing the Republic of China, with Yuan as its first president.
+In November of that same year, the Qing Prime Minister Yuan Shikai led the Beiyang Army to defeat the uprising in Hanyang.
+In December, following the encouragement of the British envoy John Jordan, Yuan began negotiations with the revolutionaries to negotiate peace between the North and the South.
+The revolutionaries, represented by Wu Ting-fang and the Yuan's Beiyang Army represented by Tang Shaoyi reached an agreement, establishing the Republic of China, with Yuan as its first president.

 The Articles were produced on January 20.
-During this time, both the Beiyang Army and the Kuomintang wanted the Qing Dynasty to abdicate, but were strongly opposed by Prince Gong Pu Wei, Fu Guo Gong Zia Zee, and Jude Luo Liang Bi.
+During this time, both the Beiyang Army and the Revolutionary Army wanted the Qing Dynasty to abdicate, but were strongly opposed by Prince Gong Puwei, Feng'en zhenguo gong Zaize, and other members of the Royalist Party.

-On January 26, 1912, Duan Qirui led more than 40 generals of the Beiyang Army to issue a telegram requesting the clearance to abdicate jointly.
-On February 2 of the same year, Qirui and eight other generals issued the "Second Telegram Requesting a Republic", claiming that: I will lead the whole army into Beijing to explain things.
+On January 26, 1912, Duan Qirui led more than 40 generals of the Beiyang Army to jointly issue a telegram requesting the emperor to abdicate.
+On February 2, Duan and eight other generals issued the "Second Telegram Requesting a Republic", claiming that: I will lead the whole army into Beijing to explain things.
 This threatened the lives of the capital and the prince and finally forced Empress Dowager Longyu to accept the terms.

 After consultations between the parties, the Provisional Government of the Republic of China sent a letter to the Qing government on February 9, 1912, regarding amendments to the preferential conditions for the abdication of the Qing emperor.
 It was announced by Empress Dowager Longyu on the 12th.
 Puyi, the last Qing emperor, soon learned that the real reasons for the Articles of Favorable Settlement was that President Yuan Shikai was planning on restoring the monarchy with himself as the emperor of a new dynasty, and wanted to have Puyi as a sort of custodian of the Forbidden City until he could move in and marry him with his daughter.

 Although the conditions outlined in this document were very favorable, the Republic of China government had not complied with the document.
 For example, it had been in arrears of four million tales of silver since the second year.
-This preferential treatment was torn up by Feng Yixian in the Beijing coup in the Summer of 1924.
-The Beijing government, controlled by Yuxiang, issued the "Amendment of Preferential Treatment Conditions," after which Puyi was stripped of the title of emperor.
+This preferential treatment was torn up by Feng Yuxiang in the Beijing coup in the summer of 1924.
+The Beijing government, controlled by Feng, issued the "Amendment of Preferential Treatment Conditions," after which Puyi was stripped of the title of emperor.

 Content

-The document sets out several protections for the emperor after his abdication, including:
+The document sets out several protections and privileges for the emperor after his abdication, including: